animatlabs/animatlabs.github.io/_posts/2026-03-15-masstransit-workflowforge-saga.md

 ---
-title: "MassTransit Saga + WorkflowForge Compensation: Real Rollback Code"
+title: "MassTransit Saga Pattern in .NET: Implement Compensation and Rollback with WorkflowForge"
 excerpt: >-
-  "Everyone talks about the saga pattern.
-Nobody shows the compensation code.
-Single-service demo: MassTransit delivers the messages; WorkflowForge rolls back the failures."
+  Implement the saga pattern in .NET with MassTransit for messaging and WorkflowForge for automatic compensation.
+Includes working rollback code, not just diagrams.
 categories:
   - Technical
   - .NET